France Olympic football team

-The France Olympic football team represents France in international football competitions in Olympic Games.
-It has been active since 1900, and first competed in 1900.
+The France Olympic football team, also known as the France national under-23 football team, represents France in men's international football competitions in Olympic Games.
+It has been active since 1948, and first competed in 1948.
 Olympic football was originally an amateur sport, and as the pre-World War II France national team was also amateur, it was able to send a team to the games.
 The rules on amateurism were relaxed in the 1980s, which allowed France some success, notably a gold medal finish in 1984.
 Since 1992 the tournament has been competed by under-23 teams, making France's Olympic qualification dependent on the results of the under-21 team.
-Only in 2020 the French returned to the Olympic stage.
+Only in 2020 the French returned to the Olympic stage after a 24-year absence.